Winemaker and Owner

 It was then, in 2001, that the Hobo Wine Company started and Kenny, with me by his side, ventured down the path towards building a small business that 17 harvests later has surrounded us with gratitude.
 In all these years creating this life, I have raised babies, filed many the form, sold wine with toddlers in tow, cleaned, inventoried, delivered, harvested, and cleaned again.
 In short, it was just time I made my own wine.

-I am proud of the Edith and Ida Chardonnay because it reenforces the importance of patience.
-The wine takes it's time to ferment and often finishes in the spring.
-The vines are organically tended and very old and therefore perfectly express all that is delicious in California fruit.
+I am proud of the Edith and Ida Chardonnay because it embodies work and love.
+The vines are organically tended and very old and I find perfectly express all that is delicious in California fruit.